idaholab/moose/modules/heat_transfer/doc/content/modules/heat_conduction/tutorials/introduction/therm_step01.md

 and $\Omega$ is the solution domain.
 Later problems in this series will add the additional terms to the heat equation.

-The single `[heat_conduction]' block nested in the `Kernels` block defines the conduction term in the heat equation defined above.
+The single `[heat_transfer]' block nested in the `Kernels` block defines the conduction term in the heat equation defined above.
 The `type = HeatConduction` parameter defines the name of the Kernel object that provides that term, and the `variable = T` parameter defines the variable that the kernel is operating on.
 There is only one variable in the case of this model, but in a multiphysics simulation, individual kernels would be assigned to operate on specific variables.

-!listing modules/heat_conduction/tutorials/introduction/therm_step01.i block=Kernels
+!listing modules/heat_transfer/tutorials/introduction/therm_step01.i block=Kernels

 ### `Materials`